Avataro Sentai Donbrothers: Reception

 In an interview with series producer Shinichiro Shirakura, anime mecha designer Masami Ōbari praises the Donbrothers's mecha Don Onitaijin for its detailed proportions and its design, which he considered as an improvement over the past Sentai mechas.
-Shirakura added that the design of Don Onitaijin was decided as a sort of "revenge" when Zenkaigers failed attempt to keep up with Bandai's toy release schedule. Ōbari had also hoped to participate in the production of Donbrothers in the future as a storyboard artist.
+Shirakura added that the design of Don Onitaijin was decided as a sort of "revenge" for Zenkaigers failed attempt to keep up with Bandai's toy release schedule. Ōbari had also hoped to participate in the production of Donbrothers in the future as a storyboard artist.